torvalds/linux/Documentation/networking/devlink/devlink-port.rst

 SRIOV VFs, a subfunction doesn't require its own PCI virtual function.
 A subfunction communicates with the hardware through the parent PCI function.

-To use a subfunction, 3 steps setup sequence is followed.
+To use a subfunction, 3 steps setup sequence is followed:

-(1) create - create a subfunction;
+1) create - create a subfunction;
-(2) configure - configure subfunction attributes;
+2) configure - configure subfunction attributes;
-(3) deploy - deploy the subfunction;
+3) deploy - deploy the subfunction;

 Subfunction management is done using devlink port user interface.
 User performs setup on the subfunction management device.